Experimental rock: 2000s–2020s

 In 2015, The Quietus Bryan Brussee contemporarily noted uncertainty with the term "experimental rock", and that "it seem[ed] like every rock band [...] ha[d] some kind of post-, kraut-, psych-, or noise- prefixed to their genre."
+In 2020, the Tokyo Weekender labelled math rock "one of the most prominent pillars of progressive and experimental rock music for the best part of three decades."

-By the late 2010s to early 2020s, the experimental rock-based Windmill scene emerged in Brixton, London, drawing from post-punk and no wave music, and centered on the venue the Windmill.
-Notable artists in the scene include Black Midi, Black Country, New Road, Squid, Shame, Maruja, the Last Dinner Party, Fat White Family, Heartworms, Goat Girl, PVA and, occasionally, Fontaines D.C.
+By the late 2010s to early 2020s, Windmill scene emerged in Brixton, London, drawing from post-punk and centered on the venue the Windmill.
+Artists in the scene described as "experimental rock" include Black Midi.